-The most significant obstacle cited by companies involves managing value-chain emissions.
+The most significant obstacle, cited by 54% of companies involves managing value-chain emissions.

 Recently, the US Securities and Exchange Commission decided to exclude Scope 3 emissions from its new climate disclosure regulations following corporate concerns about the challenges and costs of acquiring precise data.